 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)."
 ASU 2016-02 requires management to record right-to-use asset and lease liability on the statement of financial position for operating leases.
 ASU 2016-02 is effective for annual and interim reporting periods beginning on or after December 15, 2018 and the modified retrospective approach is required.
-The Company is in the process of evaluating the impact the adoption of this standard would have on its financial statements and disclosures.
+The Company is in the process of evaluating the impact the adoption of this standard would have on its consolidated financial statements and disclosures and expects the new standard to significantly increase the reported assets and liabilities on its consolidated balance sheets.

-In May 2017, the FASB issued ASU 2017-09, "Compensation - Stock Compensation (Topic 718)": Scope of Modification Accounting" to clarify when to account for a change to the terms or conditions of a share-based payment award as a modification.
+In May 2017, the FASB issued ASU 2017-09, "Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting" to clarify when to account for a change to the terms or conditions of a share-based payment award as a modification.
 Under this new guidance, modification accounting is required if the fair value, vesting conditions, or classification of the award changes as a result of the change in terms or conditions.
 ASU 2017-09 is effective for annual reporting periods beginning after December 15, 2017, including interim reporting periods within each annual reporting period.
-The Company does not expect the adoption of this guidance to have a material impact on its financial statements or disclosures.
+The Company adopted the standard in the first quarter of 2018 and it did not have a material impact to its consolidated financial statements.